 Quantifying flows of plastic and other debris from land-land based sources to the ocean

 The primary goal of this project is to use field sampling and mathematical modelling to document the distribution of plastic in the ocean, on the coast and in the nearshore environment generated by 6-8 major urban centers and surrounding areas that have been identified as having significant waste mismanagement or losses into the marine environment.
-This will allow for empirical validation of waste losses as projected by a recent global estimate of plastic losses into the world’s oceans (Jambeck et al. 2015).
+However, since this projects inception we have expanded the number of countries surveyed.
+This research will allow for empirical validation of waste losses as projected by a recent global estimate of plastic losses into the world’s oceans (Jambeck et al. 2015).

 download our factsheet

-CSIRO is collaborating with partner organisations in China, South Africa, South Korea, Peru, and Vietnam on this project.
+CSIRO is collaborating with partner organisations in China, South Africa, South Korea, Peru, Vietnam, Bangladesh, Taiwan, Indonesia, Sri Lanka, Kenya and Seychelles on this project.

 CSIRO collaborates with the Secretariat of the Pacific Regional Environment Programme (SPREP) and Sustainable Coastlines PNG to run marine litter transects around Port Moresby, Papua New Guinea.
 Pictured: Elevala Village, Hanuabada, Port Moresby.